 In the following section, we will highlight some ways that you can find strong topics and keywords for your travel blog or website.

-How to Find the Best Travel Searches and SEO Keywords
+How to Find the Top Travel Keywords for SEO

 The first place to find good travel SEO keywords is through your own expertise.
 If you’re an expert and know about specific destinations, then use that knowledge by writing articles based on where you’ve been or things in the industry that interest you.

-To take it a step further, ensure that the phrase or query that you’re targeting is actually being searched for.
+To take it a step further, ensure that the search term you’re targeting is actually being searched for.
 There are several keyword research tools you can use to help with this.
-Popular picks include Ahrefs, Google Keyword Planner, SEO Surfer, and Ubersuggest.
+Popular picks include Ahrefs, Google Search Console, SEO Surfer, and Ubersuggest.

-These tools will provide you with a wide range of useful insights to validate targeting a given keyword.
-Some useful data provided include the amount of traction a keyword receives each month (as it pertains to traffic and volume), whether or not the keyword will be easy to rank for and plenty more.
+These tools will provide you with a wide range of practical insights to validate targeting a given keyword.
+Some valuable data provided include the amount of traction a keyword receives each month (pertaining to traffic and volume), whether or not the keyword will be easy to rank for, and plenty more.

 By considering these insights, you will be able to create content that best aligns with your target audience’s intent.

-Social media platforms like Pinterest, Instagram, Facebook, and Twitter can also provide you with a number of useful insights surrounding your target audience and the queries they’re after.
+Social media platforms like Pinterest, Instagram, Facebook, and Twitter can also provide you with a number of useful insights.
+These platforms are particularly helpful for understanding your target audience and the queries they’re after.

 Ahrefs is an SEO software suite containing a variety of tools that are great for keyword research, link building, rank tracking, and more.
-The keyword research tool is useful for identifying topics for your travel website and the keywords that you should include and priorities in your content.
+The keyword research tool is useful for identifying topics for your travel website and the keywords you should include and prioritise in your content.

 One of the most powerful tools is Google.
 You can type the query you wish to target into the search engine and see what comes up in the SERPs.
 It also helps to look at the “people also ask” section, as this includes additional information that users may be looking for based on their initial query.

-As Google Keyword Planner is primarily targeted at those running Google Ads, you can also expect additional information, like the estimated cost of targeting a given keyword.
+As GSC is primarily targeted at those running Google Ads, you can also expect additional information, like the estimated cost of targeting a given keyword.

 3. Social Media

-Another free tool that is often overlooked when considering keyword research and SEO for travel blogs is social media.
-While it is not necessarily a keyword research tool, it is a great source for finding medium and long-tail keywords that are receiving high volumes of traffic.
+Another free tool that is often overlooked when researching the best keywords for travel websites is social media.
+While it is not necessarily a keyword research tool, it is an excellent source for finding medium and long-tail keywords receiving high traffic volumes.

-Social media platforms are constantly gathering information on people—including what they do, what they like, where they go, and what might prompt them to click.
-And given that the average user spends nearly 3 hours a day on these platforms, you can expect some good, reliable data.
+Social media platforms are constantly gathering information on people — including what they do, what they like, where they go, and what might prompt them to click.
+And given that the average user spends nearly three hours a day on these platforms, you can expect some good, reliable data.

 Various social media platforms can be leveraged in different ways.
-Here is a look a brief look at how to use each for keyword research:
+Here is a brief look at how to use each for keyword research:

 - Instagram: You can make use of hashtags to identify relevant topics.
 For example, if you want to post travel content, search #travel and see what other hashtags recent posts are using.